All you need to know to use PrismCipher like a pro:

 For example, in your state it may be perfectly legal to stand your ground during a home invasion.
-In Texas you can stand and fight and even use deadly force to protect yourself, your family and your property.
-In New York you must flee if you can.
+In Texas, you can stand and fight and even use deadly force to protect yourself, your family and your property.
+In New York, you must flee if you can.
 These are legal issues, not ethical ones.
 It’s not right to abandon your family and property during an attack.
 It’s unethical for the law to demand you acquiesce to an aggressor.
-In New York this is perfectly legal and totally unethical.
+For New Yorkers this is perfectly legal and totally unethical.
 For those who slavishly adhere to the law, this may be a hot button.
-Let’s examine a few more hot buttons.
+Let’s look at a few more.

 Consider the ethics of protecting the defenseless, such as unborn children.

 The issue is neither about “pro-life” nor “pro-choice”—it’s about due process.
 Under The Constitution, vile citizens—rapists, murderers and those who prey on children and the elderly—are granted due process of law (trial by jury, appeals, etc.).
-In contrast, the most innocent of us (babies in the womb) may have their lives taken on a whim without so much as a court hearing.
+In contrast, the most innocent (babies in the womb) may have their lives taken on a whim without so much as a court hearing.
 There’s legal, and then there’s ethical.
-It’s legal to terminate an unborn person’s life, but it’s ethical to protect the defenseless.
+It’s legal to terminate an unborn person’s life, but it’s ethical to protect them as they are defenseless.
 It’s the right thing to do, even to the point of disregarding the law.

 How about self-protection and gun control?

-When we criminalize gun ownership we can be sure at the end of the day criminals will have much more guns than those who follow the law.
+When we criminalize gun ownership we can be sure criminals will possess much more guns than those who follow the law.
 The law will never deter lawbreakers, but it can easily make victims of those who confuse ethics for legality.
-The law can be used as a weapon to deprive law-abiding citizens of rights they never should have considered surrendering in the first place.
+The weapon of the law can be used to deprive law-abiding citizens of rights they never should have considered surrendering in the first place.
 Rights like self-protection.
 And privacy.

 Nothing protects online digital privacy like encryption.

 So, is it legal to use PrismCipher?
 This is the wrong question.
 (When you ask the wrong question you always get the wrong answer, even if it’s correct.)
 Better to ask: is it ethical to use PrismCipher?
 Is it right to assert your right to privacy, and to use encryption to do so?

-Governments make encryption legal or illegal as they please, but they can only change the legality of using it—not the ethics of it.
+Governments can outlaw encryption as they please, but they can only change the legality of using it—not the ethics of it.

 Compared to ProtonMail, Gmail or Yahoo!
 Mail, the same message encrypted via Outlook on the web will contain more ciphertext.